pooyaX14/gluster-hyperconvergence/hyperconvergence-single-node.md

 yum install ovirt-engine-appliance
 ```

 ```
 screen
 ```

-This command will open up a new terminal for us to work on.
+The `screen` command will open up a new terminal for us to work on.
 The advantage of
 using the screen terminal is that in case of a network disruption, our process
 will resume from the last restore point and not get completely halted.
 Screen
 also has many other advantages such as we can locally and remotely attach and
 detach a screen session whenever we want to, and also have multiple screens.
 The processes on the screen will run in the background, even if you detach a
 screen session.
 You can always attach it back whenever you want to work on it.

 ```